 Doctors may treat intraductal papillomas by surgically removing the papilloma along with the affected area of the milk duct.

 A lipoma is a collection of fat cells.
-They can develop anywhere on the body.
+They can develop anywhere in the body.
 Lipomas usually appear just below the skin, but they can also form inside the mammary glands.

 Mastitis is an infection in the breast tissue.

 A blocked milk duct or bacteria entering the breast can cause a breast infection.
-This may be more common while breastfeeding.
+This may be more common when breastfeeding.

 Symptoms of mastitis include:

-- a lump in the breast that is tender or sore to the touch
+- a lump or knot in the breast that is tender or sore to the touch

 - redness and swelling of the breast